meltwater/mlabs-koa/docs/README.md

 All configuration options have sensible defaults so no config options are required.

-#### Example

-A full example of a `default.json` config file is given below.
-All custom options are shown and third party middleware are given as empty objects for completeness.

-TODO

 #### `port`

-The port to run the server on.
+The port number to run the server on.
 Override with `PORT`.

 #### `log`

-Passed to the [Logger] `createLogger` function.
+Object passed directly to the [Logger] `createLogger` function.
 The following additional properties will be added if defined:

 - `env`: Adds `@env` to logs (override with `LOG_ENV`).
 - `service`: Adds `@service` to logs (override with `LOG_SERVICE`).
+  Default: automatically determined from the package name.
 - `system`: Adds `@system` to logs (override with `LOG_SYSTEM`).
+  Default: automatically determined from the package name.

 #### `koa`

-Middleware configuration object:
-each property is passed to the corresponding middleware.
+Koa middleware configuration object: each property is passed to the corresponding middleware.

 All Middleware configuration takes an additional boolean property `disable` which may be set to skip loading the middleware.

-Third party middleware is configured as documented on the corresponding project: see the [links in the README](../README.md#middleware).
+Third party middleware configuration is documented on the corresponding project: see the [links in the README](../README.md#middleware).